egovernment/eregistrations/documentation/sections.md

 _prototype_

 **isApplicable** The section will not by visible on view if false

+**label** The label of the section (can be translated to form header, or header of data in user submitted)

 **status** Status as used in steps for a given section, type dbjs-ext/number/percentage, default 1.